Seasonal Ride Series

 October

-September to November correlates to the indigenous season of Petyan – wildflower season; marked by tempestuous weather, warmer days and the bush bursting into life.
+September to November correlates to the indigenous season of Petyan.
+This marks the wildflower season.
+The weather becomes tempestuous.
+Days are warmer.
+The bush bursts into life.
 It is also the time for murrnong (yam daisies).

-For GABCY cyclists it is the middle of spring; the equinox has passed, and the return of daylight savings time indicates that longer, warmer days are approaching.
+For GABCY cyclists, it is the middle of spring.
+The equinox has passed.
+The return of daylight savings time indicates that longer, warmer days are approaching.
 Weather remains highly variable, which makes planning rides difficult.
-Gravel roads drain well and are usually rideable even in the wet, but clay roads and tracks are usually still too sodden to ride.
-An ideal and reliable ride for late October is Gobarup Grass Trees and Wildflowers – the local wildflowers are in peak bloom, and the thin sandy topsoil and gravel tracks on the rolling hills of the Rushworth forest drain well even when it is wet and boggy elsewhere.
+Gravel roads drain well.
+They are usually rideable even in the wet.
+However, clay roads and tracks are usually still too sodden to ride.
+An ideal and reliable ride for late October is Gobarup Grass Trees and Wildflowers.
+The local wildflowers are in peak bloom.
+The thin sandy topsoil and gravel tracks on the rolling hills of the Rushworth forest drain well.
+This remains true even when it is wet and boggy elsewhere.

 2022 – The ride was scheduled for 29/10/22.
 However, because of extensive rain and floods across northern Victoria, the ride was cancelled – see All The Rivers Flood.